AshleyF/ozobot/readme.md

 * `CRY CYM CRW ...
 CMW`

-The first three and the last "word" are CRY CYM CRW followed by a sequence of encoded bytes and finally CMW.
-These decode to values outside of a single byte range (hex 130, 140, 12E and 14E).
+The first three "words" are CRY CYM CRW followed by a sequence of encoded bytes and finally by CMW.
+These framing words starting with cyan (C) decode to values outside of a single byte range (hex 130, 140, 12E and 14E).
 Everything between however seems to always decode to bytes.
-We will consider this a "framing" protocol.
-Just a sequence the robot listens for to switch into "programming" mode.
+We will consider this a "framing" protocol; just a sequence the robot listens for to switch into "programming" mode.

 ### Envelope